postmanlabs/labs-docs/src/pages/docs/administration/team-merge.md

 ## Migration FAQs

 * **I'm on a free account, what happens to my personal collections when I join a team?**
-If you're an individual Postman user and join a Postman team, your personal workspaces and the data within them is transferred to the team.
+If you're an individual Postman user and join a Postman team, you can choose to transfer your personal workspaces and the data within them to the team or keep them separate.
+If the team has [SCIM provisioning](/docs/administration/scim-provisioning/scim-provisioning-overview/) or [domain capture](/docs/administration/managing-your-team/configuring-domain-capture/) enabled, your personal workspaces and the data within them are automatically transferred to the team.

 For more information, see [Joining a team](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/#joining-a-team).

 > If you experience any issues when joining a new team, [contact Postman support](https://www.postman.com/support/).